Sick sinus syndrome: Treatment

 - Tufts University School of Medicine

 The treatment of SSS will be reviewed here.
-The clinical manifestations, causes, and natural history of SSS; the noninvasive and electrophysiologic evaluation of SSS; and the appropriate timing of referral to a specialist are discussed in detail separately.
+The etiologies, clinical manifestations, diagnosis, evaluation, and natural history are discussed in detail separately.
 (See "Sick sinus syndrome: Epidemiology, etiology, and natural history" and "Sick sinus syndrome: Clinical manifestations, diagnosis, and evaluation" and "Arrhythmia management for the primary care clinician", section on 'Referral to a specialist'.)

 Treatment of SSS is directed at ameliorating symptoms, which may include lightheadedness, presyncope, syncope, and, less often, dyspnea on exertion or worsening angina.
 In addition, patients with tachycardia-bradycardia syndrome may present with palpitations and other symptoms associated with a rapid heart rate.
-However, it is not uncommon for patients to develop clinical manifestations of SSS insidiously.
-While some individuals present with frank syncope, patients more commonly report progressive development of the symptoms described above and often equate this with natural aging.
+While some individuals present with frank syncope, patients more commonly report progressive development of symptoms and often equate this with natural aging.
 Specific treatment for the control of symptomatic SSS usually involves the implantation of a pacemaker.
 There is a limited role for pharmacologic intervention in symptomatic and/or hemodynamically unstable sinoatrial (SA) node dysfunction.
 Definitive therapy of irreversible SA node dysfunction requires the implantation of a permanent pacemaker.
 (See "Sick sinus syndrome: Epidemiology, etiology, and natural history" and 'Long-term management' below.)

 - Ferrer MI.
 The sick sinus syndrome in atrial disease.
 JAMA 1968; 206:645.

 - Lown B. Electrical reversion of cardiac arrhythmias.
 Br Heart J 1967; 29:469.

 - Ferrer MI.
 The Sick Sinus Syndrome, Futura Press, New York 1974.